USTB-InternetSecurityLab/SPESC/README.md

 # SPESC Language —— Smart Legal Contract Language
-* specific smart contract on Law
+* Specific Smart Contract on Law

-* domain-specific language on Legal contract (Law-DSL)
+* Domain-Specific Language on Legal contract (Law-DSL)

 ## Why SPESC Language?
   Smart contracts are digital protocols that run on the blockchain.
 In recent years, the development of Smart Legal Contracts, as a kind of Law-DSLs, involves many fields such as computers, finance, and law.